sillsdev/TheCombine/docs/user_guide/docs/project.md

 #### Export pronunciation speakers

 When a project is exported from TheCombine and imported into FieldWorks, if a pronunciation has an associated speaker, the speaker name and id will be added as a pronunciation label.
-Consent files will be exported with speaker id used for the file name.
 The consent files can be found in the zipped export, but will not be imported into FieldWorks.

 ### Workshop Schedule {#workshop-schedule}